The Bachelor of Applied Arts and Sciences Degree Completion Program

 Admission requirements vary depending on where you completed your associate degree.

-- UW Colleges Graduates: Your application will be automatically approved if you hold an Associate of Arts and Science degree from the University of Wisconsin Colleges.
+- UW Colleges Graduates: Your application will be automatically approved if you hold an Associate of Arts and Science degree from the UW Colleges.

 - Wisconsin Technical College Graduates: Students holding an applied associate degree can be admitted to the BAAS degree completion program from Blackhawk Technical College, Madison Area Technical College, Mid-State Technical College, Northcentral Technical College, Southwest Wisconsin Technical College, Waukesha County Technical College, and Wisconsin Indianhead Technical College.
 Students with an applied associate degree from a Wisconsin technical college are able to transfer in 60 credits.
 Certain general education courses in the core curriculum will need to be fulfilled.
 Review our Transfer credit guides from a Wisconsin Technical College System (WTCS) applied associate degree into the BAAS degree completion program.